HoumanPashaei/NTLMBruteForcer/README.md

 - If the target auto-redirects from HTTP → HTTPS, it will be handled automatically
 - If the HTTPS response is 401, tool falls back to HTTP

----

-## ❤️ Contributions

-Pull requests are welcome!
-Feel free to fork and improve this script.

----